nhejazi/methyvim/README.md

 Citation
 --------

-After using the `methyvim` R package, please cite it:
+After using the `methyvim` R package, please cite both of the following:

         @article{hejazi2017methyvim,
           doi = {},